adamsar/shotputter/docs/index.md

 ## Browser configuration

 The Shotput object on the browser has the following options configurable.
-To just use the download feature with no server, intialize a shotput object with `service` set to false.
+To just use the download feature or a custom endpoint with no server, initialize a Shotput object with `service` set to *false*.

 ```
 const {Shotput} = require("shotputter");